The Best Personal Loans in Connecticut for 2024

 TD Bank offers personal loans for three to five-year periods with loan amounts of $2,000 to $50,000.
-Application to funding can take as short as one business day if no additional documentation is required.
+Approval and funding can take as short as one business day if no additional documentation is required.

 Personal loans through TD Bank don’t have origination or application fees.
 You don’t have to pay any prepayment penalties, either.
 You can see what loans you may qualify for with no credit score impact.

 Wells Fargo’s personal loans are highly customizable, depending on your needs.
 Balances can range from as little as $3,000 to as high as $100,000.
 Loan lengths can vary from one year to up to seven years.

 The bank offers competitive interest rates and includes relationship discounts for qualified customers.
 Applicants don’t have to pay an application fee.
 No origination fees or prepayment penalties come with these loans.